Delegate Satisfaction at a Glance

 Human interaction is at the source of all value creation, and our academic connections provide us with a community of knowledge.
 Conferences provide an excellent opportunity for academics to expand the personal and professional networks necessary for a successful career.

-IAFOR's conveniently located conference venue in Kobe offers an ideal environment for building these networks.
-Delegates have numerous opportunities to connect with their peers – over freshly brewed coffee in the baseroom, at a forum discussion, in the sessions and workshops, at the cultural or side events, over lunch, at the evening dinner out, or on one of the conference tours.
+IAFOR's conveniently located conference venue offers an ideal environment for building these networks.
+Delegates have numerous opportunities to connect with their peers – over freshly brewed coffee in the baseroom, at a forum discussion, in the sessions and workshops, at the cultural or side events, over lunch, or at the evening dinner out.

 Based on feedback received after the ACAS/ACCS 2016 conference, 95% of respondents said that they were satisfied with the networking opportunities offered by the event, with 29% responding the networking opportunities were "very good", 50% describing them as "good", 16% saying they were "fair" and 5% responding that they were poor.
 No delegates answered "very poor".